25 Types of Bats in New Mexico

 9. Fringed Myotis

 The Fringed Myotis is one of the more common types of bats in New Mexico and can be found statewide.
 These bats’ most common roosting site is under tupelo leaves and cattails.
-However, they also inhabit empty buildings, cavities in cliffs, abandoned mines, and caves.
+However, they also inhabit empty buildings, cliff cavities, abandoned mines, and caves.

 These bat species can also often be found hanging around lights at night.
 Fringed myotis are not considered very social and do not form large colonies like many other bat species.